Chisom83/Sports-Sales-Analysis/README.md

 A line chart was used to analyze the seasonal sales trend for the month while column chart were used for the season.
 Though the store experience a downward sales trend because of holiday and cycling period March still generate the highest revenue.
 - Peak Sales Periods:
-   - March with ($15.1M) had the highest monthly revenue and making up 10% of total revenue, followed by December which shows that their increase is due holiday demand.
+   - March with ($15.2M) had the highest monthly revenue and making up 15% of total revenue, followed by December with ($10.2M) which shows that their increase is due holiday demand.
-   - Spring season ($32.7M) generated the higest revenue in the season which is the begining of cyclying period.
+   - Spring season ($33.6M) generated the higest revenue in the season which is the begining of cyclying period.
-   - December sales increased due to holiday demand.
 - Low Sales Periods:
    - July to October had lower sales.